Societal Engagement Seed Fund

 - Evaluation – Evidence of realistic evaluation commensurate to the project.

 - Achievability – Clear and realistic objectives and timelines with a clear plan for delivery of the project and the right expertise involved to make the project a success.

 - Legacy – The extent to which the project leaves a legacy beyond the life of the project.
 This could be skills developed (internally and/or externally), relationships/collaborations developed and/or maintained, new avenues for funding being sought or lessons learnt to inform future engagement projects.

 - A degree of evaluation commensurate to the project scale will be required from you.

 - A brief final report will be required to summarise achievements and findings from your evaluation.
-Final reports should be sent to firstname.lastname@example.org on or before 31 July 2018.
+Final reports should be sent to email@example.com by the agreed project end date.

 - Project activities will need to be documented in some way e.g. by photography or AV, to capture the process and the outcome, which may be shared with the wider College community through the Societal Engagement webpages and/or internal news stories.

 - For successful projects, please contact your Finance Officers for advice on setting up an internal G account code linked to the relevant departmental cost centre.
-Once your code is established, please inform the societal engagement team and Ellie Smith who will arrange for the funds to be transferred to you.
-All funds must be spent by 31 July 2018.
+Once your code is established, please inform the societal engagement team who will arrange for the funds to be transferred to you.